AdmiJW/FrontEnd/Git/README.md

 * A branch, on the other hand, is a pointer that points to the most recent commit made on the active branch.
 When a commit is made on that branch, the branch pointer moves to the newest commit

-* We have a __HEAD__ pointer, which points to the current active branch.
+* Inside a git repository, We have one and only one __HEAD__ pointer, which points to the current active branch.
 All the files in the working directory is the files in the branch that the HEAD pointer is pointing to.
 Upon commit, changes will only be applied to the branch that the HEAD pointer is pointing to.
 Other branches will not be affected.

 * ```git
     git branch
     ```
     shows all the existing branches in the repository.
 The one branch with the asterisk sign * shows the current active branch, pointed by the HEAD pointer.
-By default we only have one branch which is `master` branch
+By default we only have one branch which is `master` (or `main`) branch

 * ```git
     git branch <branchName>